yvan07/airflow-demo-dags/readme.md

-# Test Airflow DAG
+# Running an Airflow DAG locally on Kubernetes

-A mock dag that we can use as part of our "Running Airflow locally on K8s" demontration on Medium.
+A mock dag that we can use as part of my "Running an Airflow DAG locally on Kubernetess" demo.

-Please follow the Medium article in order to deploy Airflow to Minikube running locally on a macbook.
+Please follow the Medium article in order to follow along.